 - Evaluation – this involves determining compensation based on current living costs, healthcare, and taxes.

 - Salary and Wages – salaries can be based on hourly, daily, weekly, or monthly payments.
 Employee salaries can include payments plus benefits such as paid vacation leaves, housing, travel, and other privileges.

 - Bonuses and Incentives – these are benefits above and beyond standard salaries and wages.
 Bonuses can be rewards to employees who show outstanding performance.
 Incentives are given to employees who exceed specific goals and objectives.
 The conditions for bonuses and incentives can be communicated during orientation or before a project formally starts.

 - Payroll – another important function performed by the human resource department.
 A payroll contains a list of all the employees, the amount of salary, and benefits due if any.

 This refers to the role that the human resource department performs in day-to-day company operations.

 - Communication and dispute management– the tasks of the HR department include facilitating smooth communication between the staff and management.
 When things do not go smoothly, the human resource department can implement several options, including meditation, training, counseling, and developing new procedures for enhanced communication.

 - Motivation – to ensure optimum performance, companies must provide a sense of motivation for its employees.
 This includes providing benefits and incentives and promotion opportunities.

-- Discipline – necessary for maintaining smooth working atmosphere.
+- Discipline – necessary for maintaining a smooth working atmosphere.
 The HR department can be tasked with implementing disciplinary actions for common infractions.
-These can include dress code violations, discrimination, harassment and other similar infractions of company policies.
+These can include dress code violations, discrimination, harassment, and other similar infractions of company policies.